Stensul Wrapped 2024: Read about all our milestones here.

 You can easily set hundreds of permissions to ensure that every aspect of your corporate brand guidelines is followed along with any industry or government regulatory requirements.
 You can also manage who has the right to create, comment, approve, or deploy.
 That avoids design or messaging horror shows and unintended sends of emails you wish never existed.

 And when those assets are ready to be reviewed, the approval process will be smooth and swift because all involved can comment and correct in real time.
-The frustration and time delays that come with an approval process marked by seemingly endless back-and-forth evaporate as it takes place in a collaborative environment that prevents approvers from commenting on different proof versions of the same asset.
+The frustration and time delays that come with an approval process marked by seemingly endless back-and-forth evaporate because it takes place in a collaborative environment that prevents approvers from commenting on different proof versions of the same asset.

 QA-related matters get handled at the front end, eliminating the chance for campaign launch delays that occur when technical issues are uncovered at the tail-end of a creation process.
 Further, elements of your martech stack will perform better and deliver greater value because they integrate with this very real capability, the Stensul Marketing Creation Platform™.

-To learn more, download the Stensul eBook “4 ways to enhance the quality of your organization’s marketing creation.”
+To learn more, download the Stensul eBook, 4 ways to enhance the quality of your organization’s marketing creation.
 See the Stensul platform in action here.